 - Total Sensory Systems

 Scores for each scale fall into one of three interpretive ranges: Typical, Some Problems, or Definite Dysfunction.
-In addition, for the first time, an Environment Difference score permits direct comparison of the child’s sensory functioning at home and at school.
+However, for the first time, an Environment Difference score permits a direct comparison of the child’s sensory functioning at home and school.
 While the scales on the Home and Main Classroom Forms are identical, the items themselves are specific to each environment.
 Individual item responses reveal how sensory difficulties manifest in these two different settings.

 Comprehensive, Clinically Rich, and Psychometrically Sound

 The Home and Main Classroom Forms were standardized on the same population—a demographically representative sample of 1,051 typically developing children from kindergarten through sixth grade.
 A subsample of 306 children from the standardization sample was used to establish cutoff criteria for the School Environments Form.
 Studies reported in the Manual document that the SPM differentiates typical children from those with clinical disorders.